DallanQ/citadels/QA.md

 [assasinated-bishop](https://boardgamegeek.com/thread/69092/assasinated-bishop)

 > If the Bishop is assasinated, can the Warlord (or Diplomat) destroy (or swap) one of his buildings?
-Presumably, the Bishop has not yet revealed who he/she is, though it would be obvious unless someone else has the Artist or the Queen.
-If the answer is yes, a dead Bishop can be targeted, then this allows the Assasin and the Warlord/Diplomat to gang up on a Bishop that is in the lead.
-If the answer is no, then what happens when the Warlord/Diplomat tries?
-Does he keep his gold or is it lost in a blundered attempt?

 A dead Bishop is not protected from the Warlord/Diplomat.
-Whether you didn't reveal your role because you chose to skip your turn or because you were assassinated, you just don't reveal it period.
-This also means that you don't get to use its special powers.

 [faq-10-questions-need-answering](https://boardgamegeek.com/thread/86522/faq-10-questions-need-answering)